Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Also, this field office is the same one that gunned down Craig Robertson two years ago.

-Bobabad, if the FBI was as focused on getting criminals and assassins as they were on glorifying Valhalla, this slime ball would have been caught immediately.
+If the FBI was as focused on getting criminals and assassins as they were on glorifying Valhalla, this slime ball would have been caught immediately.

 Potentially, Habsification, the left will never admit their own violent murder because they don't view it as such.

-Yeah, they think any kind of agreement is a disagreement is a death threat, so they think that if they kill you, then that's just fair.
+Yeah, they think any kind of agreement is a disagreement is a death threat.

-On YouTube, Mormons historically are more conservative, but in the last 20 years, there are more varied political opinions, and of course rebellious young adults.
+On YouTube, Mormons historically are more conservative, but in the last 20 years, there are more varied political opinions and, of course, rebellious young adults.

 Apparently, Cash had to overrule the rest of the law enforcement to release the killer's photos to the public.

-As someone which bought two of the island number four for one my uh one for my old man and one for the men's shed, he is with.
+As someone which bought two of the island number four, one for my old man and one for the men's shed he is with, I think you can expect a large order for down under for future issues.

 Cheers to the team.